 The symptoms of retinal detachment are:

-- suddenly seeing many floaters, which are small bits of debris that appear as black flecks or strings floating before your eye
+- Suddenly seeing many floaters, which are small bits of debris that appear as black flecks or strings floating before your eyes.

 Hypertensive Retinopathy is caused by prolonged high BP or hypertension.
 It generally occurs after your blood pressure has been consistently high over a prolonged period.
 Hypertension or high BP causes the walls of the blood vessels in the retina to thicken, thereby restricting blood supply.
 These factors have a profound effect on blood pressure:

-Cataract is basically an opacification of the crystalline lens of the eye.
+A cataract is basically opacification of the crystalline lens of the eye.
 This affects the clarity of the vision.
 Cataracts are common in older people.
 It can be diagnosed by getting a comprehensive eye test done by a qualified eye specialist.
 It can be removed by a simple painless surgery.
-Patients are usually discharged 10 minutes after the procedure at our center.
+Patients are usually discharged 10 minutes after the procedure at our centre.

 The macula is the central part of the retina which controls visual acuity.
 This part is responsible for the accuracy of activities like reading, driving, usage of devices etc, When this part of your eye begins to degenerate, your central vision, that is, your ability to view straight ahead will begin to falter.
 However, your peripheral vision, which is the ability to view sideways doesn’t get affected by this.